ianwremmel/Constant-Contact-API/README.md

 Object-oriented, resource-based interface to the Constant Contact REST API written for PHP 5.

+This library attempts to conform to the ReSTful resource semantics by providing classes to represent the various Constant Contact resource types as well as CRUD operations for each.

 Motivation
 ----------
 Constant Contact recommends a library that is very much influenced by PHP4.
 The library has very little documentation and covers up most of the errors from Constant Contact with generic messaging (or simply a true/false indicator of success).
 In fact, when attempting to use the Drupal module based on it (and written by the same company), it didn't seem to work at all.

-This library attempts to conform to the ReSTful resource semantics by providing classes to represent the various Constant Contact resource types as well as CRUD operations for each.
+Rather than spend the time to debug a seemingly broken and outdated library without understanding the Constant Contact API, it made more sense to learn the API by creating a new library designed for PHP5.

 Getting Started
 ---------------